Adjustable versus fixed rate loans

 A fixed-rate loan features a fixed payment amount for the entire duration of your mortgage.
-Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-But generally monthly payments for a fixed-rate mortgage will increase very little.
+Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
+But generally payments for your fixed-rate mortgage will be very stable.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-People select these types of loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
-Call First Community Bank of Central Al. at (334) 285-8850 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call First Community Bank of Central Al. at (334) 285-8850 for details.

 ARMs usually start at a very low rate that usually increases over time.
 You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are best for borrowers who anticipate moving within three or five years.
-These types of ARMs are best for people who will sell their house or refinance before the loan adjusts.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are often best for people who anticipate moving within three or five years.
+These types of adjustable rate programs benefit borrowers who will sell their house or refinance before the initial lock expires.

-Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan on staying in the house longer than this initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
+You might choose an ARM to take advantage of a lower introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (334) 285-8850.
 We answer questions about different types of loans every day.